jimi-117/jpg_converter/README.md

 !attention,!\
 Normally conv2doc convert into docx file modificable, but if PDF does not contain the context, \
 that will be pasted image.

+To use:

+- make sure you have python3 in your PC
+- pip install -r requirements.txt
+- python run <script_name>